hashicorp/terraform-provider-google/website/docs/r/compute_autoscaler.html.markdown

 * `metric` -
   (Optional)
-  Defines the CPU utilization policy that allows the autoscaler to scale based on the average CPU utilization of a managed instance group.
+  Configuration parameters of autoscaling based on a custom metric.
 Structure is documented below.

 * `load_balancing_utilization` -
   (Optional)